bakame-php/http-structured-fields/README.md

 $item->value()  // return CarbonImmutable::parse('today') (because it extends DateTimeImmutable)
 ```

-You can attach, read and update the associated `Parameters` instance using the
+You can read the associated `Parameters` instance attached to ab `Item` or an `InnerList` instances using the following methods:
-following:

 ```php
 use Bakame\Http\StructuredFields\Parameters;